 Irish National Heritage Park

-The National Heritage Park,is an authentic recreation of Ireland’s heritage.
+The Irish National Heritage Park is a remarkable heritage trail, covering 35 acres of Wexford land.
 This remarkable heritage trail features prehistoric campsites, ringforts, crannogs and other historic landmarks.

-The ringfort at the Irish National Heritage Park has been completely rebuilt, and surrounded with a massive timber rampart which required the felling of some 400 Irish oaks.
-Inside, the two ‘old’ buildings have been rethatched in different styles, one using a wheat straw and the other, reed.
+Recent restoration has seen the ringfort completely rebuilt and surrounded with a massive timber rampart.
+Inside, the two older buildings have been rethatched in different styles, one using a wheat straw and the other reed.
 A third building has also been added, an openwork structure suggestive of the out buildings referred to in the texts, but which is intended for use as demonstration area.

 The park supports a rich abundance of flora and fauna with its hazel woodlands, wet grasslands, ponds and streams.
 The ponds are home to families of ducks and water hens, while the resident heron may be spotted from time to time along with otters and kingfishers.
 The park offers a free guided tour that leaves at regular intervals from the Visitor Centre or alternatively, visitors can take an audio tour if they wish to explore at their own pace.

 A new 180m trail also takes visitors deep into wet woodlands, winding between ancient trees and pools of water, to experience at first-hand what Ireland must have looked like to Stone Age ancestors.
 This is a type of landscape people rarely get to explore: swamp-woodland, filled with alder and oak, mosses and lichens and teeming with bird life and insects.